avianarios/codigo_DWEC/unidad 6/2.-jQuery/readme.md

         npm install jquery
         ```

-    4. **Install and configure the bundler** to include CSS, prefixing, minimizing and packaging
+    4. **Install and configure the bundler** to include CSS, prefixing, minimizing and packaging.
+In this case parcel will also take the jquery js code in node_modules and include it in our project.
         ```bash
         npm install --save-dev parcel
         ```